All Episodes

 It seems to be getting worse.

-It is such a stark difference of Biden back then, even Biden in 2016 and Biden today.
+It is such a stark difference of Biden back then, even Biden in 2016, and Biden today.

 I don't know what the hell's going on, but it doesn't look good.

-I think even if the scenario does play out and we gain the majorities and we can nominate our own speaker of the house.
+I think even if the scenario does play out and we gain the majorities and we can nominate our own Speaker of the House, let's say that does play out.

-I mean that gives us the ability to hold a confirmation hearing on any vice president that Kamala wants to nominate, therefore we've got at least somebody moderate in the White House to kind of oversee what's going on.
+I mean, that gives us the ability to hold a confirmation hearing on any vice president that Kamala wants to nominate.

-That's that's my thought on it.
+That's my thought on it.

-I think I think he's that checked out.
+I think he's that checked out.

-And when I ask people, do you think that he's he's calling the shots in the White House?
+And when I ask people, do you think that he's calling the shots in the White House?

 Most people don't think he is.

-Um, but anyway, uh we'll see over time.
+But anyway, we'll see over time.

-Uh it's not something I like to really say or talk about.
+It's not something I like to really say or talk about.

-I mean, for a while it was funny, and then I realized this is way too serious, and it has such deep ramifications around the globe.
+I mean, for a while, it was funny, and then I realized this is way too serious, and it has such deep ramifications around the globe.

-Uh and for our own fellow countrymen to have a president that checked out.
+And for our own fellow countrymen to have a president that checked out.

 I mean, this is a guy that didn't know what Let's Go Brandon meant.

-How do you how are you that out of touch?
+How are you that out of touch?

-Oh, you know the the the thing, and that's nothing.
+Oh, you know the thing.

 It's crazy.